Mechelen, Belgium

 We asked people if there is a lot of crime.
 They answered:

 "Mechelen, is generally considered a safe city with a relatively low crime rate.
 Like any urban area, it does experience some crime, but it is not a significant concern for most residents or visitors.
 The city has implemented various measures to ensure public safety, including a strong local police presence and numerous security cameras.
 The most common types of crime reported are usually minor offenses such as petty theft or vandalism.
 Violent crime is relatively rare.
-Overall, Mechelen is a safe place to live or visit, with a crime rate that is lower than in many other cities of similar size," wrote one member in Mechelen.
+Overall, Mechelen is a safe place to live or visit, with a crime rate that is lower than in many other cities of similar size," commented one expat who made the move to Mechelen.

 About the Author